 The NCAA continues to provide an officiating program designed to educate and register swimming and diving officials.
 This program, in conjunction with USA Swimming, will provide all the necessary resources for our swimming and diving officials during the course of the competitive season.
-Please check back often for updates and information and scroll down for Important Dates and NCAA Resources.

 Any official who applies to officiate at the NCAA Championships (all 3 Divisions) will be required to register as an NCAA official and pass the current NCAA rules test with a score of 85% or better.
-It is recommended that NCAA member institutions and conferences utilize NCAA registered officials for regular season and conference meets.
-There is no limitation to the number of attempts to pass this test.
-The test is based upon the NCAA playing rules that are effective as of September 1, 2019.
-Tests must be taken August 21, 2019 or after to be considered.
-Tests taken before August 21, 2019 will not be considered.

 The NCAA will not issue any kind of certification card.
 Once you pass the rules test, your name is automatically added to the "registered" NCAA officials list used to select meet officials.
 USA Swimming officials will not see any NCAA certifications on their USA Swimming certification card.

 Log in to your USA Swimming website account and click on "Start an Online Test-Click Here" below.
 Select the NCAA SUPPLEMENTAL Swimming and Diving Rules test and proceed with taking the test.
 Once passed, you will also be registered as an NCAA Swimming Official.